Help Paying for Senior Home Care

 Veterans may be eligible for the Housebound benefits if:

-1. The Veteran has a single permanent disability evaluated as 100-percent disabling AND due to such disability, they are permanently and substantially confined to their immediate premises, OR,
+1. The Veteran has a single permanent disability evaluated as 100 percent disabling is permanently and substantially confined to their home OR,

-In addition, your income must be less than $14,978 without dependents or $18,773 with dependents.
-To apply for the Housebound benefit, call your regional VA office.
-For a listing by state, go here.
-You can also apply online using the VA's VONAPP (Veterans On Line Application) website.
+In addition, your income limit to receive the housebound benefit is $20,732 without dependents or $25,982 with dependents.
+Contact your regional VA office.
+You can view listings by state on the VA’s website.
+You can also apply online using the VA's VONAPP (Veterans On-Line Application) website.

-To apply for these Veterans benefits, contact your VA social worker/case manager and complete the Application for Extended Care Benefits (VA Form 10-10EC).
-You can also call VA toll-free at 877-222-VETS (8387).
+Veterans must meet specific qualifications and can apply by contacting their VA social worker or case manager.
+Or they can complete the Application for Extended Care Benefits (VA Form 10-10EC).
+You can also call the VA toll-free at 877-222-VETS (8387).

 Program of All-inclusive Care for the Elderly (PACE)